-This spring we welcome Evelyn Davis-Walker for the Book Arts Residency.
+This spring we welcomed Evelyn Davis-Walker for the Book Arts Residency.
 Evelyn is Associate Professor of Art Graphic Design at Valdosta State.
 During her residency Evelyn plans to “combine my love of letterpress printing and pop-up engineering into the form of a handmade book focusing on my passion for diversity, equity, inclusion, access and belonging.”
-The program includes an artist talk on May 11th and workshop on May 18th.
+The program included an artist talk on May 11th and workshop on May 18th.

-Residency applications now being accepted for 2024
+Residency applications CLOSED for 2024

 Central Print provides access to the printmaking studio for two weeks.
 The Resident will have exclusive use of The Printery Book Arts Lab and access to Central Print as needed.
 The studio will be made available for printing the Resident's proposed series with extended hours per request.
 Technical assistance and administrative services to facilitate the residency, a stipend, and honorarium will also be provided(see application for details).
 The Printery Book Arts Lab is a collaboration with The St. Louis Mercantile Library at the University of Missouri - St. Louis.
 It was established in 2019 in order to preserve and make available the high-quality letterpress equipment and type inventory of Kay Michael Kramer’s private press, formerly known as The Printery.

-2024 Applications are due June 1, 2024.
+2024 Applications were due June 1, 2024.

 Email to Marie Oberkirsch, marie@centralprint.org